 - A pacifier may cause ear infections.

-- A pacifier may cause dental problems like pacifier teeth and misaligned teeth, which could later lead to braces.
+- A pacifier may cause dental problems like pacifier teeth and misaligned teeth, which could later lead to braces for kids.

 Mentioned below are the benefits and risks of using a pacifier in children of different age groups, according to this study.